Section 1: The Public Management Context

-- Public organizations more bureaucratic: Majority of studies find strong support but there are no statistical controls for organizational size.
+- Public organizations more bureaucratic: Majority of studies find strong support but there is no statistical controls of organizaitonal size.

-- Lower managerial autonomy in public organizations: Results are mixed and inconclusive.
+- Lower managerial autonomy in public organizations: Statistical results mixed and inconclusive.

 - Public sector less materialistic: Strong evidence that public sector managers are less materialistic than their private sector counterparts.

 - Public sector ethos: Evidence is partly consistent with the view that managers are driven primarily to serve the public interest.